-Payments for tuition, room, board and fees made by checks, money orders and cashier's checks must be payable to Benedictine College.
-The college also accepts credit/debit cards issued through Visa, MasterCard or Discover by calling the College Business Office (913-360-7403).
+Payments for tuition, room, board and fees made by check, money order and cashier's check must be payable to Benedictine College.
+The college also accepts credit/debit cards issued through Visa, MasterCard or Discover by calling the College Business Office (913-360-7403); a convenience fee may be assessed.